jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def add(a, b):
         return a + b

-  and all tests are passing with no random failures.
+  and all the tests are passing with no random failures.
 Lovely!
+I am a Programmer!

 ----